 One of the oldest and largest art museums in the world, the Brooklyn Museum is housed in a beautiful Beaux-Arts building.
 The suggested admission lets you see not only the museum's permanent collection but also a range of ever-changing exhibits.
-Suggested admission is not available for special ticketed shows.
+For visitors 19-years-old and younger admission is free.

 - El Museo del Barrio